DanielStoi/youtube_comment_sentiment_analysis/README.md

 # In progress: trying to adapt open source code created by github.com/nickjj for getting youtube comments into a sentiment analysis web scraper.

-run "main" to some basic sample execution.
+run "main" for some basic sample execution.

 for the sentiment file sheet try